Open-Data-Science-at-SIO/BUG-Resources/tutorials/diamond_blast.rst

     brew install homebrew/science/diamond

-*If you're not using homebrew, see the diamond `documentation <https://github.com/bbuchfink/diamond/#compiling-from-source>`_ for installing diamond from source
+*If you're not using homebrew, see the diamond `documentation <https://github.com/bbuchfink/diamond/#compiling-from-source>`_ for installing diamond from source.
+Good documentation; should be fairly easy.

 Using DIAMOND